wearwolf/FloppyImageRectifier/Docs/Encoding.md

 The bytes are reversed because HFE files read bytes starting with the least significant bit

-If rotation fixups are enabled then the track is also rotated to try and prevent the end of the track appearing in the middle of an identifier or data block as that could cause issues reading the disk.
+If rotation fix-ups are enabled then the track is also rotated to try and prevent the end of the track appearing in the middle of an identifier or data block as that could cause issues reading the disk.

 Because HFE files specify the length of a track in bytes, and also some tools don't seem to check that value, there is likely to